-- Before signing on the dotted line, you may want to check some customer references of the vendor.
+- Before signing on the dotted line of an LMS contract, you may want to check some customer references of the vendor.
 You can even connect with their existing clients to know their experience with the LMS.
 A confident vendor will even facilitate this meeting.

 There are several learning management systems that are available in the e-learning market.
 But eLeaP is leading the sector due to several benefits that it offers.